Home » Office of Vice President for Student Affairs » Digital Engagement » Texting Communication Guidelines

 Segment Titles – utilize a combination of the criteria the segment is based on with the name of the unit creating the segment.

-• “Spring Semester Incoming New Students – Student Transitions”
+- “Spring Semester Incoming New Students – University Transitions”

 Campaign Titles – use a combination of the communication’s content, the date, and the unit creating the campaign.